axibase/atsd/portals/portals-overview.md

 ### Regular Portals

-The regular portal does not depend on external parameters and can be rendered as is.
+The regular portal does not depend on external parameters and can be rendered without modifications.

 Sample link for a regular portal: